javascriptnicaragua/codigo-de-conducta/README_en.md

 ## 1. Purpose

-A primary goal of `colombia.dev` is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
+A primary goal of `JavaScript Nicaragua` is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
 As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic